 “I live so far from the University but I wanted to do something,” said Nick, pictured on the left of Alumni Association President Mat Nelson ’93.
 “It’s just a really good school and I think kids down here can benefit by going away to Western New England University.”

 The Alumni-in-Admissions program is an Admissions Office initiative that recruits alumni to serve as representatives for the University at college fairs, particularly those held a great distance from the campus.
-With a full-time staff of 10, the Admissions Office attends over 500 college fairs each year.
-There are additional college fairs that the office cannot attend and the Alumni-in-Admissions program is one of the ways the University is trying to generate more coverage at more fairs.

 The program is one of the easiest commitments alumni can make to volunteer for the University.
 The Admissions Office provides a training manual, DVD training video, and all necessary materials that you will bring to the college fair.
 The staff is also available to answer any questions you may have about the University or the Alumni-in-Admissions program.